TreeLLi/APT/DATASETS.md

-The instructions below are adapted from [CoOp](https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md).
+The instructions below are adapted from [CoOp](https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md) with some modification to add few Out-Of-Distribution datasets at the end.

 # How to install datasets